-- The Central Florida area is struggling with a short supply of entry-level applicants.
+- The Tampa Bay/Orlando region is struggling with a short supply of entry-level applicants.
 As a result, some businesses are turning down orders and clients because they simply don’t have enough workers to deliver their products and services.
 This may seem counterintuitive given the economic upheaval that has accompanied the pandemic.
 What’s driving this reality?

 - One factor may be the short-term boost in unemployment benefits that workers are receiving.
 As Hiregy’s VP of Client Relations, Shaun Androff, describes in his recent blog post, many people on unemployment are receiving payments equal to $14.38 an hour – reliable income during a scary and unreliable time.
 Accepting a job at similar or lower pay comes with risk, and in some cases, extra expense.
 For example, the job could turn out to be a bad fit, or the worker may need to pay for transportation or child care in order to accept the position.
 In addition, they may have overcome hurdles when applying for unemployment, and therefore be hesitant to interrupt their benefits for fear they will face the same issues if they need to reapply.

 - Other workers have shied away from the job market because of concerns about jeopardizing their health during the pandemic.
 While they may be open to work-from-home opportunities and higher-paying positions, they need financial incentive to take the risk of accepting a position that requires interacting with coworkers or the public.